 Each organization has different requirements and limitations regarding the types of wishes they grant.
 You can find specific details by looking at each website and contacting the organization directly.
 Often, they require a referral by a member of your health care team, a family member, or the patient.
 Age and diagnosis are other requirements that differ with each organization.

 If you or a child has a wish they would like granted, consider contacting one of the following organizations.
 Please note that the links below will take you outside of Cancer.Net.

 Wish fulfillment organizations for children

-The Clayton Dabney Foundation for Kids with Cancer gives families with children in the last stages of terminal cancer assistance in creating everlasting memories by providing last wishes, gifts, special events, family travel, and financial assistance with household expenses.
+The Clayton Dabney Foundation for Kids with Cancer gives low-income families with children in the last stages of terminal cancer assistance in creating everlasting memories by providing last wishes, gifts, special events, family travel, and financial assistance with household expenses.

 The Dream Factory grants wishes to critically and chronically ill children between 3 and 18 years old.
 Parents, guardians, physicians, other caregivers, and children with advanced diseases can make referrals to begin the wish-granting process.